-I have been practicing yoga for over 30 years and was trained by the British Wheel of Yoga.
-I have had many teachers over the years and have been influenced by many styles.
+I have been practicing yoga for many many years and was trained by the British Wheel of Yoga.
+I have had many teachers and have been influenced by many styles.
 This is reflected in my classes which offer a broad range of practices but in quite a classical way.
+They are structured to always include breath practices, relaxation as well as a, well thought out, mix of posture work for developing strength, flexibility, balance and relaxation.

 My aim is to create a safe relaxing environment in which people can come to explore their bodies, be with themselves, getting to know their self, have a good move about, stretch and relax.